Why is South Africa upset about Iran joining BRICS naval drills?

 Who participated and how?

-China and Iran deployed destroyer warships to South Africa while Russia and the United Arab Emirates sent corvettes, traditionally the smallest warships.
+China and Iran deployed destroyer warships to South Africa, while Russia and the United Arab Emirates sent corvettes, traditionally the smallest warships.

 South Africa, the host country, dispatched a frigate.